BruthYU/Lit-ProteinDF/preprocess/README.md

 - While the **meatadata.csv** records basic properties of all proteins, which can be used to quickly filter the proteins with some customized conditions (such as the `minimum length` and the `maximum helix percent`).

-### 3. Build Lmdb Cache
+### 3. Build the Lmdb Cache
-Once you successfully produce the intermediate data the final step is to generate the lmdb cache file for training:
+Once you successfully produce the intermediate data, the final step is to generate the lmdb cache file for training:

 ```
 python build_cache.py
 ```

-Specifically, the customized conditions can be modified on demand in `preprocess/conig.yaml`.
+Specifically, the customized conditions can be modified in `preprocess/conig.yaml`.
 The generated lmdb cache are organized as:
 ```
 .cache
 ├── pdb